dynup/kpatch/README.md

 	- possibly the kpatch core module itself

 - crash:
-	- make it glaringly obvious that you're debugging a patched kernel
 	- point it to where the patch modules and corresponding debug symbols live on the file system